-On December 31, 2022 and 2021, Guang Yang Investment Co., Ltd. (Guang Yang) is the parent company of the Group and owns 6.37% and 6.13% of all shares outstanding of the Company, respectively.
+On December 31, 2023 and 2022, Guang Yang Investment Co., Ltd. (Guang Yang) is the parent company of the Group and both owns 6.37% of all shares outstanding of the Company.
 Chyi Yuh Construction Co., Ltd. is the parent company of Guang Yang.
 Highwealth Construction Corp. is the ultimate controlling party of the Group and has issued the Consolidated Financial Statements available for Public Use.